 Vijay Upadhyaya was born in Lucknow, India.
 He learned to play piano from his mother and completed studies in Indian percussion (Tabla) and dance (Kathak).
 He started to conduct his school choir at the age of 14.
 After school he completed studies in English literature, Economics and History from the Lucknow University.

 Thereafter, he moved to Austria and studied at the University of Music and Performing Arts in Graz.
 During his studies, he conducted a choir and a brass band in Eastern Styria and gathered first experiences of rural Austria and learned to speak the Styrian dialect!
 After completing his studies, he moved to Vienna where he now directs the Vienna University Philharmonic.

-Since 2013 I reduced my conducting activities and concentrated more on composition.
-My First Symphony, “Prayer Flags” premiered in 2014 in Vienna and is a milestone in my development.
-The work is based on Indian literature and melodies.
-My Second Symphony, ChangAn Men “Gate to long lasting Peace”, was commissioned by the China National Symphony Orchestra and will be premiered in November 2017 in Beijing.
-The European premiere will be in December in Vienna.
-This work is based on ancient Chinese Philosophy by Confucius and Laozi.
+Since 2013 he reduced his conducting activities and concentrated more on composition.
+His First Symphony, “Prayer Flags” was premiered in 2014 in Vienna and is based on Indian literature and melodies.
+His Second Symphony, “Chang’An Men – Gate to long lasting Peace”, was commissioned by the China National Symphony Orchestra and was premiered in 2017 in Beijing and Vienna.
+This work is based on ancient Chinese Philosophy by Confucius, Laozi, and the ShiJing.